PapirusDevelopmentTeam/.github/README.md

-# .github
+# PapirusDevelopmentTeam/.github

-Default community health files for the PapirusDevelopmentTeam organisation on GitHub.
+These are the [default community health files](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization) for the PapirusDevelopmentTeam organisation on GitHub.